-Betty Turnbull lived much of her adult life in Haiti where she worked in education and rural development.
+Betty Turnbull, is an internatinally acclaimed early childhood development educator.
+Turnbull has worked with avant garde schools, those in the coal-mining towns of Appalachia, and those in the developing nation of Haiti.
 During her thirty years in Haiti, Betty developed the first rural preschool program, which has expanded into hundreds of schools across the nation.

 The author and her husband live in Durham, NC.
 They have three children.
 When she is not writing children’s books, Betty enjoys traveling, serving her community, and being Gramma.